jackheger/esilv-agent/README.md

 # ESILV Smart Assistant

-Local Streamlit demo for the ESILV Smart Assistant project.
-This first version includes:
+Local Streamlit app for the ESILV Smart Assistant project.
+This version includes:

 - A single Streamlit app with chat and admin views
 - Persistent multi-conversation history stored as JSON